Maximum thickness of crankweb given crankpin diameter Solution

 How to calculate Maximum thickness of crankweb given crankpin diameter?

-Maximum thickness of crankweb given crankpin diameter is the maximum thickness of the crank web of a crankshaft and is measured parallel to the crankpin longitudinal axis is calculated using Thickness of Crank Web = 0.75*Diameter of Crank Pin.
+Maximum thickness of crankweb given crankpin diameter is the maximum thickness of the crank web of a crankshaft and is measured parallel to the crankpin longitudinal axis is calculated using Thickness of Crank Web For Crankpin = 0.75*Diameter of Crank Pin.
 To calculate Maximum thickness of crankweb given crankpin diameter, you need Diameter of Crank Pin (dcp).
 With our tool, you need to enter the respective value for Diameter of Crank Pin and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know